nathanieldchu/ubuild_CCF/join.md

     headline: Do you love the steep end of the learning curve?
     content: ''
   col_2:
-    content: 'What sounds like more fun to you:<br><br>1.
-Being the expert in something and a company’s go-to resource for that thing.
-You crush it all day long.<br>2.
+    content: 'What sounds like more fun to you:<br><br><strong>Being the expert</strong>
-      Continually dreaming up new ideas, getting totally lost, reading 100 wikipedia articles that you never would have guessed existed, figuring out how to turn your idea into reality, building a first version from scratch and duck tape, building another that you are so proud of, and then repeating all of that.<br><br>If the second one sounds like your jam, then we might be a good fit.
+      in something and a company’s go-to resource for that thing.
+You crush it all day long.<br><strong>Continually dreaming</strong> up new ideas, getting totally lost, reading 100 wikipedia articles that you never would have guessed existed, figuring out how to turn your idea into reality, building a first version from scratch and duck tape, building another that you are so proud of, and then repeating all of that.<br><br>If the second one sounds like your jam, then we might be a good fit.
 We put equal value on expertise and open-minded ignorance.
 We love learning new topics, building new systems, and making real stuff.
 Few things are as exciting to us as doing something scary and new.
 Speaking of scary:'
     headline: ''

 ---